Try Whiskeys, Vodkas, and Liqueurs at These Hudson Valley Distilleries

 Hudson House and Distillery in West Park | Photo courtesy of Paul Seres and Charles Ferri

 Hospitality and craft spirits vets Paul Seres and Charles Ferri turned an 1850s Italian revival manor (and former monastery) into an impressive destination distillery.
 The first phase of development included an elegant bar and tasting rooms, an expansive four-season deck overlooking the Hudson River’s eastern shores, and a beautiful bridal suite.
-Eventually, Hudson House and Distillery will debut a 25-room hotel, indoor and outdoor event spaces, and more on its 27 acres.
 “Part of our job is telling the story of this place.
 We want people to come here for the experience, and to form new memories through our storytelling,” Seres says.

-Hudson House’s first releases were exclusively bourbon and rye whiskey—a true Empire Rye, made from 100- percent New York ingredients.
-This winter, they released Altair Vodka: a two-time pot-distilled and 30-time micro-distilled spirit infused with naturally soft “sweet water” from an onsite artisan well that’s tapped into a Catskill aquifer.
+Hudson House’s first releases were exclusively bourbon and rye whiskey—a true Empire Rye, made from 100-percent New York ingredients.
+The Altair Vodka is a two-time pot-distilled and 30-time micro-distilled spirit infused with naturally soft “sweet water” from an onsite artesian well that’s tapped into a Catskill aquifer.
 Altair means “eagle,” a nod to the area’s native wildlife.
-Southern-inspired small plates such as short ribs,pretzel bites, and pulled pork sliders draw crowds on the weekends.

-Sip this: Catskill Mountain water brings out the best of Hudson House rye whiskey, excellent on the rocks or in a Manhattan.
+Signature sip: Catskill Mountain water brings out the best of Black Creek Whiskey, excellent on the rocks or in a Manhattan.

 Stoutridge-Distillery-Liquors